 Mac OS9 = MacHD – system – then drag and drop into the colorsync profiles folder.
 Then Restart Photoshop.

-*Installing Profiles for OS X Yosemite, El Capitan and Sierra Users = Some of the colorsync profiles may be located in the hidden library file for your user account.
+*Installing Profiles for OS X Yosemite, El Capitan, Sierra, Monteray and Ventura Users = Some of the colorsync profiles may be located in the hidden library file for your user account.
 Hold down the option key as you access the GO tab in the Finder menu.
 This will reveal the hidden library file.
 Macintosh HD/Users/Username/Library

 Selecting your Profile / Photoshop Advice:

 You need to ensure that after you’ve installed your profile you re-start photoshop (if already opened).
 Once you re-open Adobe Photoshop, you will be able to select the profile is the print preview screen.
 This will only happen after you have selected “let Photoshop Determine Colors”.

 If you are using Adobe Photoshop Elements, always select “ALWAYS OPTIMIZE FOR PRINTING”.
 In the Print preview screen you will then be able to select “more options” then “Color Management” to select your profile.